kube-reporting/metering-operator/Documentation/reportdatasources.md

 ## Fields

 - `promsum`: If this section is present, then the `ReportDataSource` will be configured to periodically poll Prometheus for metrics using the specified `ReportPrometheusQuery`.
   - `query`: The name of the `ReportPrometheusQuery` resource.
   - `storage`: This section controls the `StorageLocation` options, allowing you to control on a per ReportDataSource level, where data is stored.
     - `storageLocationName`: The name of the `StorageLocation` resource to use.
     - `spec`: If `storageLocationName` is not set, then this section is used to control the storage location settings.
 See the [StorageLocation documentation][storage-locations] for details on what can be specified here.
 Anything valid in a `StorageLocation`'s `spec` is valid here.
+  - `prometheusConfig`:
+    - `url`: If present, the URL of the Prometheus instance to scrape for this report
 - `awsBilling`:
   - `source`:
     - `bucket`: Bucket name to store data into.